top of page

 Lying at the marine junction of three continents, Rhodes is an important passageway and haven

-for birds, and the proximity of the Anatolian coast has contributed significantly to the number of both bird and butterfly species on the island.
-The 281 bird species recorded on Rhodes (according to Avibase) represent about two-thirds of Greece’s avian diversity, and almost one quarter of the country’s 236 butterfly species have been seen on the island.
+for birds, and the proximity of the Anatolian coast has contributed significantly to the island's avian and butterfly biodiversity.
+The 312 bird species recorded on Rhodes (according to Avibase) represent two-thirds of all species recorded in Greece, and almost one quarter of the country’s 236 butterfly species have been seen on the island.

 With their ability to fly and other wondrous features of appearance and behaviour, birds and butterflies have inspired works of art and engineering endeavours as well as numberless myths.
 They have also inspired assiduous research by scientists, who have provided us with insights into the lives of their subjects that are often more amazing than the myths they invalidate.
 But above all, birds and butterflies are colourful, graceful and often charismatic creatures which people enjoy seeing, and it is this experience that this website attempts to celebrate.